iDoc1/Music-Genre-Neural-Network/README.md

 The precision is calculated as: # of true positives / (# of true positives + # of false positives).
 This tells us how good the model is at correctly classifying each genre.
 The model may still miss quite a few positives, but a high precision means that the model is not missing very many positives.
 We can see that jazz music (index 5) has a perfect precision for the test dataset while country and rock music have lower precisions.
 This tells us that other genres are likely to be falsely classified as country and rock genres.

-The recall is calculates as: # of true positives / (# of true positives + # of false negatives).
+The recall is calculated as: # of true positives / (# of true positives + # of false negatives).
 In this scenario, a false negative would be a sample that is wrongly classified as a different genre.
-This metric tells us how well the model can find all of the positive classifications for each genre, even if some of those postives are wrongly identified.
+This metric tells us how well the model can find all of the positive classifications for each genre, even if some of those positives are wrongly identified.
 We can see that rock music has the lowest recall.
 This means that the model is not very good at finding all of the positive cases for rock genres in the test dataset.

 The F1 score combines the previous two metrics into a single metric by calculating the average of the precision and recall.
 A high F1 score indicates that both precision and recall are high.
 Thus, we can see that classical music has the highest F1 score and rock has the lowest.
 This means that the model is good at classifying classical music in the test dataset and bad at classifying rock music.

 ## Real World Testing
 In addition to developing the model, I also created a web application to test the model on any song of your choice.
-The web application, which is linked at the top of this README, allows the user to enter the name of a song on YouTube, extracts three 3-second samples from the audio, then runs these sampls through the model and shows the results.
+The web application, which is linked at the top of this README, allows the user to enter the name of a song on YouTube, extracts three 3-second samples from the audio, then runs these samples through the model and shows the results.
 Here are some sample outputs:

 ![chopin](/readme_images/chopin.png)
-We can see above that 2 of the three samples from the song are correctly classified as classical music.
+We can see above that 2 of the three samples from the Chopin song are correctly classified as classical music.
 Not bad.

 ![katy_perry](/readme_images/katy_perry.png)
 In the above Katy Perry samples we also see that the model correctly classifies the genre as pop.

 ![dr_dre](/readme_images/dr_dre.png)
-However, in the results from Dr. Dre, we see that only the middle sampel is correctly classified as hiphop.
+However, in the results from Dr. Dre, we see that only the middle sample is correctly classified as hiphop.
 The other samples are either completely wrong or show multiple genres as having a high probability.

 These results indicate that, while the model may perform well on some genres in the test dataset, it doesn't always perform well on real world data.